 Selecting these ranges will update the EMDAR monitor with a bearing and directional range and will display the EM profile for that location.

-Updating a contact is required when its designation changes or where it is preferable to refine the contact's location rather than create a new contact (where the contact is about to be assigned to a narrowband array, for example).
+Updating a contact is required when its tag changes or where it is preferable to refine the contact's location rather than create a new contact (where the contact is about to be assigned to a narrowband array, for example).

 Contacts can be removed from the board when it is no longer necessary to manage a contact (because the source EM pattern has disappeared from the waterfall display, for example).